SpaceVim/SpaceVim/docs/documentation.md

 **Purpose**

 Layers help collect related packages together to provide features.
 For example, the `lang#python` layer provides auto-completion, syntax checking, and REPL support for python files.
 This approach helps keep configuration organized and reduces overhead for the user by keeping them from having to think about what packages to install.
-To install all the `python` features the user has just to add the `lang#python` layer to their custom configration file.
+To install all the `python` features the user has just to add the `lang#python` layer to their custom configuration file.

 **Structure**